The Complete Router Setup Guide for Maximum WiFi Speed

 Step 5: Test and Verify

 After configuration, run a speed test from different rooms in your home.
 You should see strong speeds in the same room as the router and acceptable speeds throughout your home.
-If you have persistent dead zones, consider adding a mesh satellite or WiFi extender.
+To get readings you can trust, follow our guide on how to test your WiFi speed accurately — testing technique matters as much as the result.

 Related Articles